AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 [!DNL Adobe Experience Manager] 6.5.8.0 is an important update that includes new features, key customer requested enhancements, and performance, stability, and security improvements, that are released since the availability of 6.5 release in April 2019.
 The service pack is installed on [!DNL Adobe Experience Manager] 6.5.

-The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.8.0 includes:
+The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.8.0 are:

 * key feature 1

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.22.5.

-For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [What's new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).
+For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [What is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.8.0 release.